weixunxie/Factors-related-to-the-accident/README.md

-# Weixun-Stephanie-Xie
-Factors related to the accident
+# Factors related to the accident

-Traffic Accident Analysis Project (2019–2021)
+Traffic Accident Analysis (2019–2021)

 ## Introduction